 Starting in Post-Excavation

 The post-excavation phases of archaeological projects have traditionally presented some of the greatest challenges, to the extent that work has often remained incomplete, reports have remained unpublished and archives undeposited.
 Despite this, by comparison with excavation, there is little formal training available in post-excavation, and many archaeologists embark on their first project with little understanding of the px process and their role within it.
-This course aims to provide those new to post-excavation with a good basic working knowledge of the process, increase their confidence in their own role within it and their ability to engage effectively with other contributors and specialist inputs, and encourage a clear focus on achieving planned outputs in a range of straightforward fieldwork report types.
+This course aims to provide those new to post-excavation with a good basic working knowledge of the process, increase their confidence in their own role within it and their ability to engage effectively with other contributors and specialist inputs.
+The focus of the course will be on simple template reports that are widely used for projects with limited results, such as evaluation reports.

 (We will look at the Planning context, professional obligations and audiences)